ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

                 <ul>
                     <li>

-If you haven't already done so, create your free account at [https://developer.veritone.com/automate-studio/overview](https://developer.veritone.com).
+If you haven't already done so, [create your free account](https://www.veritone.com/onboarding/#/signUp?type=automate&lead_source_detail=docs.veritone.com%2Fautomate-studio%2Fgetting-started).

 1\.
-In the upper right corner of that page, click the CREATE NEW button.
-The **Create New Flow Engine** page will open.
+Navigate to [automate.veritone.com](automate.veritone.com).
+In the upper right corner of that page, click the Create New Flow button.
+After a few seconds, the **Automate Studio Editor** design-time environment will open.

+*TODO: REPLACE IMAGE*

 ![CreateNewFlowpage](Automate-1.png)

-2\.
-You can click the SELECT A TEMPLATE button in the upper right, if you want to select a prebuilt, templated flow to edit.
-Otherwise, enter a **Name** and an optional **Description** for your flow, then accept the other defaults and click the CREATE button at the bottom of the page.
-After a few seconds, the Automate Studio design-time environment will open.

 </li>
 </ul>